cisagov/ScubaGoggles/baselines/Common Controls Minimum Viable Secure Configuration Baseline v0.1.md

 #### GWS.COMMONCONTROLS.15.2v0.1
 The supplemental data storage region SHALL NOT be set to 'Russian Federation'.

-- _Rationale:_ This policy is aligned with the concept of data sovereignty.
-Ensuring organizational data is not stored in this specific region affords the administrator of the GWS environment a degree of control and governance over their cloud data.
-This policy takes into account geopolitical and USG national security concerns.
+- _Rationale:_ This policy is aligned with the concept of sovereignty, taking into account geopolitical and USG national security concerns.
+Keeping data out of Russia helps prevent official data from being subject to Russian law.
 - _Last modified:_ November 30, 2023

 - MITRE ATT&CK TTP Mapping